 Treatment had an effect on change in juvenile population size from year 1 to year 2 and year 2 to year 3 (fig. 2).
 In year 1 to year 2 the Trim 1 and Trim 2 populations decreased at increasing initial population sizes.
 In year 2 to year 3 the Control populations decreased while Trim1 and Trim 2 populations stayed the same.
-The change seen from year 1 to year 3 was effected by initial population size, and there was an interaction between treatment and initial population size.
+The change seen from year 1 to year 3 was affected by initial population size, and there was an interaction between treatment and initial population size.
 At increasing population sizes, the Trim 1 populations decreased the least followed by Control populations then Trim 2.
 The patterns seen in the change in juvenile population size from year 2 to 3 and year 1 to year 3 are consistent with anecdotal evidence from seaweed harvesters who have found that thinning Postelsia populations can encourage growth in the individuals of the under story.
 This pattern has been shown in terrestrial plants (paper citation) and deserves further investigation.
 Density was not a variable measured in this study but our personal observation is that the larger populations we measured were more dense than the smaller populations.
 Changing environmental conditions may have caused the difference in results between the years.
 In 2007 (the end of an El Nino cycle) upwelling was weaker than in 2008 (fig).
 It is possible that within a year where populations are experiencing environmental stress, the added impact of trimming has a stronger effect than in years when ocean conditions are less stressful.
 The results were not the same when looking at the change in population size of reproductive adults in the same years (fig. 1).
 There was no effect of treatment seen in year 1 to year 2 or year 2 to year 3.
 As seen in the juvenile population, there is an effect of initial population size seen from year 1 to year 2.
 At larger initial population sizes, there was a decrease in population size from year 1 to 2.
 This is consistent with the patterns seen in juveniles in the same years.
 There was an effect of initial population size and the interaction between treatment and initial population size.
 Control and Trim 2 populations experienced a greater decrease in population size than Trim 1 populations.
 This is consistent with the patterns seen in juvenile populations.
 The results from this study showed that the effects of trimming and initial population size can change greatly between years.
 It was necessary therefore to look at variations in environmental conditions between years to give an indication to the cause of these results.

 From 2007-2008 we see that control populations have an increase of population size of recruits.
 Trim 1 and Trim 2 decrease in recruit population size (fig. 3).
 From 2008-2009 we see that there is no effect of treatment, but there is an effect from initial population size.
 At greater initial population size, there were a greater number of recruits.
 It may be that during a time of strong upwelling, when the water is nutrient rich as seen in the summer of 2008, trimming does not impact population size.
 In a time period when upwelling is weak, as seen in the summer of 2007, the effects of trimming are experienced.